 You shall know the truth and the truth shall set you free

-Many false preachers from the Charismatic Movement use this event completely out of context, breathing on believers to ‘receive the Spirit,’ do so-called ‘miracles,’ or to ‘baptize them ‘in’ the Spirit.’
-The truth is that Only Jesus Christ Himself can baptize with His Spirit, or ‘breathe’ His Spirit of Life into (and before His ascension, “onto”) the hearts or human spirits of believers, (Mt.
+Many preachers from the Charismatic Movement use this event completely out of context, blowing on believers to ‘receive the Spirit,’ do so-called ‘miracles,’ or to ‘baptize them ‘in’ the Spirit.’
+The truth is that Only Jesus Christ Himself can baptize with His Spirit, or ‘breathe’ His Spirit of Life into, (before His ascension “onto” Jn.
+7:39,) the hearts or born again human spirits of believers, (Mt.
 3:11.)
+If any of them ‘breathed’ on you, you need to run to God for real deliverance!

-However, those Catholics and Protestants, who turned Jesus’ first disciples into so-called godlike, apostolic ‘fathers’ and founders - even “the foundation of the church” - (only Jesus Himself is the Foundation of His true body of believers,) teach that this event in John 20:19-30 was a special ‘anointing’ for the ‘apostles,’ and they are now the so-called new, mediating, Elijah prophets and apostles - which, of course, do not exist anywhere in the truth of the New Testament.
-(This is the Charismatic Movement’s ‘Restoration’ doctrine — which does not mean restoration to Scriptural truth, but ecumenist, or one-church restoration to the so-called ‘king and high priest’ of Roman Catholicism, the pope and his unscriptural priesthood!
+However, those Catholics and Protestants, who turned Jesus’ first disciples into so-called godlike, apostolic ‘fathers’ and founders - even “the foundation of the church” - (only Jesus Himself is the Foundation of His true body of believers,) teach that this event in John 20:19-30 was a “special anointing” for the ‘godlike’ apostles.
+They, (these hyper-anointed of the Charismatic Movement,) are now the so-called new, mediating, Elijah prophets and apostles - which, of course, do not exist anywhere in the Truth of the New Testament.
+(This is the Charismatic Movement’s ‘Restoration’ doctrine — which does not mean restoration to Scriptural truth, but ecumenist, or one-world church restoration to the so-called ‘king and high priest’ of Roman Catholicism, the pope and his priesthood!

-Concerning John 20:23, where Jesus allegedly stated that He gave “the apostles” the power to forgive sins, it is well-known that the pope of Roman Catholicism and his priesthood abuse this verse to forgive sins!
+Concerning John 20:23, where Jesus allegedly stated that He gave “the apostles” the power to forgive sins, it is a well-known fact that the pope of Roman Catholicism and his priesthood use this verse to ‘forgive sins’!
 [See Eph.
 1:7; Heb.
 9:12-15; Acts 10:43; Col. 2:13-14.]
-It is clear that the notion that the ‘apostles’ had (and have) the power to forgive sins, is a Roman Catholic concoction to justify their blasphemy against God and His Holy Word.
-The only way such a great error can be found in the Bible, is because the Papacy, who had centuries to meddle with the Bible, placed it there on purpose!
+The notion that the first apostles had the power to forgive sins is a Roman Catholic concoction to justify their abuse of God and His Holy Word.
+The reason why such a great error can be found in the Bible, is because the Vatican, who had centuries to meddle with the Scriptures, placed it there on purpose!
+I say it again: if it cannot be interpreted in the full contextual truth of the Bible passage and the light of the New Testament, it was placed there.
+God Himself commanded us to “test all things, [Bible verses too,] to see whether it is of God, (1 Ths.
+5:21.)

-The so-called ‘Saint and Father’ Paul himself stated that ‘no other foundation of the spiritual temple of God can be laid, which is Christ,’ while all the believers together make up the building of God, and ‘elders,’ such as Paul, were and are only humble servants through whom others believed.
+The so-called ‘Saint and Father’ Paul himself stated that ‘no other foundation of the spiritual temple of God can be laid, which is Christ,” while all the believers together make up the building of God.
+‘Elders’ such as Paul were only humble servants, who were God’s instruments to bring others to faith in Him, (1 Cor.
+3:11; 16-17.)

 THE MIGHTY RUSHING WIND